 The consolidated financial statements include certain prior year summarized comparative information in total but not by net asset class.
-Such information does not include sufficient detail to constitute a presentation in conformity with generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the Organization's consolidated financial statements as of and for the year ended September 30, 2015, from which the summarized information was derived.
+Such information does not include sufficient detail to constitute a presentation in conformity with US GAAP.
+Accordingly, such information should be read in conjunction with the Organization's consolidated financial statements as of and for the year ended September 30, 2016, from which the summarized information was derived.